- You are here:

 For even the oldest safari hands, arriving at the Chobe riverfront is a 'wow' moment.
 Herds of elephant cross the placid waters, giraffes munch riverside trees and, stretching out towards the horizon and the Namibian border, zebras, warthogs and antelopes scatter the flood plains.
 Making the scene supremely photogenic, a mokoro (dugout canoe) edges along as the sun sets and the river turns to liquid gold.
 This sight instantly refreshed my bloodshot eyes at the end of a long, bumpy drive through the Botswanan bush.

 After the Serengeti, Chobe is perhaps the best place in Africa for seeing wildlife in an open savanna setting.
-It also has an incredible 70,000 elephants, one of Africa's most concentrated populations; sadly, there was talk of culling when I visited.
+It also has an incredible 70,000 elephants, one of Africa's most concentrated populations.
 I certainly had some of my most memorable elephant sightings here, from up-close encounters to views of herds kicking up dust on the plains.
 The Chobe riverfront has the highest concentration of animals; there seemed to be a lion or leopard dozing under every other bush.
 However, its accessibility and proximity to Kasane mean it gets busy, so it's worth exploring quieter, 4WD-only areas of the park.

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.